 Scheduled times of club meetings can be found through this link.
-Contact a club leader for specific meeting location details. https://extension.illinois.edu/sites/default/files/2021_club_listing_2.pdf
+Contact a club leader for specific meeting location details: https://go.illinois.edu/dekalbclublist.

 A Typical 4-H Meeting

 The mechanics and procedures of meetings are not complicated.
 A good local 4-H club meeting usually lasts 1-2 hours and consists of the following parts: